by Kristen Dahlem

 - Reduce or eliminate alcohol consumption because it is disruptive to the sleep cycle.

 - Instead, try sipping a cup of relaxing herbal tea in the evening such as lemon balm or chamomile.

 - Keep it cool.
 Our bodies cool down naturally at night helping us to fall and then stay asleep.

 - Keep it comfortable.
 Is your space a place you enjoy being?
 Keeping your room neat, cozy, and quiet will set you up for better sleep.

 - Keep it dark.
 We are programmed to sleep when it is dark; using room darkening shades or wearing an eye mask can help jump-start this process.

 - Keep it device free.
 Reduce your exposure to stimulating bright lights such as the TV, computer, cellular phones, and video games.
 These electronics give off EMFs (electromagnetic field) that are known to disrupt sleep.

 Develop a routine.
-Having a peaceful routine can send signals to the body that it is time for sleep
+Having a peaceful routine can promote healthier sleep habits

 - Engage in stress-free activities that bring you joy